Skip to content

 Bildungsziele

-Applying knowledge and understanding Ability to interact fluently and spontaneously with native speakers on economic topics; Ability to understand the role of the state in relation to different political and economic issues and to weigh up possible political and economic solutions; Ability to establish goals, objectives, expectations and decisions in public administration; Ability to understand, analyse and identify political decision-making processes; ability to analyse labour markets and the effects of policies aimed at these markets, considering the general institutional conditions; Autonomy of judgement Acquisition of the ability to judge and the methodological tools useful for the critical analysis of data, sources, assumptions and implications of scientific practice, and the political, ethical and legal context within which economic phenomena occur and interact.
-Communication skills Contribution to the mastery (oral and written) of Italian, German and English, including translation between these languages.
+ILO (Intended Learning Outcomes) ILO 1 Applying knowledge and understanding ILO 1.1 ability to understand the role of governments in market economies; ILO 1.2 ability to historically contextualise economic thinking and assess the role of technology and social change on the evolution of economic thinking; ILO 1.3 ability to understand how policy choices are formulated and how these decisions affect the economy ILO 2 Ability to apply knowledge and understanding 2.1 ability to understand the role of the state in relation to different political-economic issues and to weigh up possible solutions in the political-economic field ILO 3 Making judgements ILO 3.1 Acquisition of the capacity for judgement and methodological tools useful for the critical analysis of data, sources, assumptions and implications of scientific practice, of the political, ethical and legal context within which economic phenomena are set and with which they interact ILO 4 Communication skills ILO 4.1 Fluency (oral and written) in Italian, German and English, including translation between these languages.
 Intercultural competence.
-Conceptual clarity, ability to synthesise and write, particularly with regard to the preparation of scientific or science-based documents.
-Learning skills Promotion of critical thinking and analytical skills that enable complex problems to be focused on in terms of their long-term dynamics and the variety of their implications, including ethical ones.
+Conceptual awareness, ability to summarise and express oneself in writing, particularly in the drafting of scientific or science-based documents ILO 5 Learning skills ILO 5.1 Promotion of critical thinking and analytical skills to focus on complex problems in their long-term dynamics and the variety of their implications, including ethical ones

 Bildungsziele und erwartete Lernergebnisse (zus.
 Informationen)